SvetlozarValchev/challenges/README.md

 # Node.js Fullstack Engineer Challenge

-You can submit all the answers to this assignment in a single repository (or as a zipped folder), containing markdown and code.

-**For questions 3-5 use the latest Node LTS**.

-## 1. About you

-Tell us about one of your commercial projects with Node.js and/or AngularJS.

 ## 2. Document versioning

 Detail how you would store several versioned, text-based documents, and present a schema for your solution.